Your online Kodiak Corner!

 Links to instruction and access

-Virtual tags are based on license plate registration will be available starting Summer 2019 Quarter.
-From here on out, quarterly passes are available for purchase online only and will not require physical tags.
+Virtual tags are based on license plate registration available now through quarterly parking permits.
+The quarterly permits are available for purchase online only and will not require physical tags.
 You don't have to stop by Kodiak Corner.
 You can:

 - Register multiple vehicles under the same permit